josephdenne/jit_image_manipulation/README.markdown

 	| 7 | 8 | 9 |
 	+---+---+---+

+If you're using mode `4`, `5` `6` or `7` for image rotation you need to specify a rotational angle, specified clockwise or ani-clockwise in degrees.
+For exmaple:

+	0 = 0º
+	90 = rotated 90º clockwise
+	-90 = rotated 90º anti-clockwise

+You also need to specify a background hex color value (supports CSS-style short hex strings [ff2233 == f23]).

 ### Trusted Sites

 In order pull images from external sources, you must set up a white-list of trusted sites.
 To do this, goto "System > Preferences" and add rules to the "JIT Image Manipulation" rules textarea.
 To match anything use a single asterisk (*).

 ## Change Log

+**Version 1.10**

+- Added image rotation modes (Joseph Denne [josephdenne.com])

 **Version 1.09**